sfeng18/inverse_design_of_DNA_electronic_structures/Readme.txt

 version 1.0

 Description
     This package contains the essensial data and codes for generate DNA according to target density of states (DOS).
-To do this, you need to select the target.
+To do this, you need to select the target from example DNAs (1372 in total).

 Requirements